KawaMood/attract_villagers/README.md

 - Villagers and wandering traders with the `NoAI` NBT set to `true` or riding a vehicle can't be tempted.
 - They are attracted within a range of 10 blocks to a tempting source (emerald item or player holding an emerald block).
-- If you want to prevent certain villagers or wandering traders to be tempted, you can add the `pk_vfpl_exclude` [tag](https://minecraft.wiki/w/Commands/tag) to them.
+- If you want to prevent certain villagers or wandering traders to be tempted, you can add the `pk.at_vi.untemptable` [tag](https://minecraft.wiki/w/Commands/tag) to them.
-- You can also edit the data pack's [item tags](https://minecraft.wiki/w/Tag#JSON_format) to manage items that can be used for the Follow mode.
-Both files are located in `./data/pk_vfpl/tags/items/follow_mode_attractive.json`.
+- You can also edit the data pack's [item tags](https://minecraft.wiki/w/Tag#JSON_format) to manage items that can be used for the Follow and Pickup modes.
+Both files are located in `./data/pk_at_vi/tags/item(s)/<mode>.json`.

 # 🪠 Report an issue